e Immigration & Nationality Law

 Biometric Information Fee

-If you’re applying to extend or switch in the UK you’ll need to pay £19.20 to have your biometric information (fingerprints and a photo) taken.
+If you’re applying to extend or switch in the UK you’ll need to have your biometric information (fingerprints and a photo) taken.

 To get a faster decision on your application